Jurkyy/track2midi/design.md

 The following Python libraries are proposed for the prototype:

-* **Audio Handling & Analysis:**
+* **Audio Handling & Input/Output:**
-    * **Soundfile:** For audio loading, resampling, Short-Time Fourier Transform (STFT), onset detection, feature extraction (MFCCs, spectral centroid, RMS energy), and tempo/beat estimation.
+    * **Soundfile:** For loading and saving audio files.
+It provides access to the raw audio data as NumPy arrays and information like sample rate, number of channels, and encoding.
-        * *Justification:* Industry standard for music information retrieval (MIR) in Python, comprehensive and well-documented.
+        * *Justification:* A widely used library for reading/writing audio files, based on `libsndfile`.
+It's robust and supports many formats.
-* **Numerical Operations:**
+* **Numerical Operations & Audio Analysis:**
-    * **NumPy:** For efficient numerical computation, especially array manipulation for audio data and features.
+    * **NumPy:** For efficient numerical computation, especially array manipulation for audio data.
+It will be used for tasks like mono conversion, normalization, and implementing basic audio analysis algorithms (e.g., RMS energy, simple onset detection, basic spectral features from FFT).
-        * *Justification:* Fundamental for scientific computing in Python and a core dependency for soundfile.
+        * *Justification:* Fundamental for scientific computing in Python.
+Many audio analysis tasks can be built using NumPy operations on the raw data provided by `soundfile`.
 * **MIDI Generation:**
     * **Mido:** For creating and manipulating MIDI messages and files.
         * *Justification:* Lightweight, straightforward API for direct MIDI event creation, suitable for MVP.
 (PrettyMIDI is an alternative for more complex MIDI tasks later).